(Also Called 'Diabetes, Gestational', 'Pregnancy Diabetes')

 Gestational diabetes is managed by:

-- Following specific dietary guidelines as instructed by your doctor, dietician, or diabetes educator
+Following specific dietary guidelines given by your doctor, dietitian, or diabetes educator

 Testing your blood sugar at certain times of the day will help determine if your exercise and eating patterns are keeping your blood sugar levels in control, or if you need extra insulin to protect your developing baby.
 Your doctor will tell you when and how often to test your blood sugar.